seanrobinson1114/QtD1/README.md

 5. run `sudo apt-get install libbz2-dev`
 6. run `sudo apt-get install doxygen`
 7. run `sudo apt-get install stormlib`
+   - Note: If the stormlib package cannot be found go to [this](http://xpam.pl/blog/?p=117) website and follow the instructions for deb based distros.

 ### Build QtD1
 1. Create a new directory to work in (e.g. run `mkdir qtd1`)